This Is Why You Don't See People-Sized Salmon Anymore

 "We go along with the animals and scoop up fish scales and bits of flesh from where they kill something," Matkin says.
 "They're sloppy eaters."

 "They're going to go for the biggest, oiliest fish there are," Matkin continues.
-"That's Chinooks."
+"That's chinooks."

 Salmon born in Oregon and Washington spend most of their lives out at sea, often in Alaskan waters, where orcas aplenty await.

-"Our [orca] populations have increased faster than anywhere else, and they're eating Chinook from all over the place," Matkin says.
+"Our [orca] populations have increased faster than anywhere else, and they're eating chinook from all over the place," Matkin says.

 In short, it seems Puget Sound orcas are having their lunch stolen by their better-off Alaskan relatives.